top of page

 Women Holding Hands

-MEDICAL CLINIC
+MEDICAL CLINICS

 Stethoscope on the Cardiogram

-This is our local community area ministry, in which several local congregations take part.
-Fourth Avenue is active, sitting on the board and getting involved in fundraising efforts.
-Through Central Louisville Community Ministries, emergency expenses are met, over-due rent paid, prescriptions filled, and food and clothing is donated.
+CENTRAL LOUISVILLE COMMUNITY MINISTRIES or CLCM is a local community area ministry, in which several local congregations take part.
+Fourth Avenue is active, has representation on the board and is very involved in fundraising efforts.
+Through Central Louisville Community Ministries, emergency expenses are met, over-due rent paid, prescriptions filled, and food and clothing are donated.

 CLCM.jpg